munificent/game-programming-patterns/book/event-queue.markdown

 </aside>

 Your gameplay and combat code is likely complex enough as it is.
 The last thing you want to do is stuff a bunch of checks for triggering tutorials in there.
-Instead, what some games do is have a central event queue.
+Instead, what some games do is have a *central event queue*.
 Any game system can throw an event on it, so the combat code can add an "enemy died" event every time you slay a foe.

 <span name="blackboard">Likewise</span>, any game system can *receive* events from the queue.
 The tutorial engine registers itself with the queue and indicates it wants to receive "enemy died" events.
 This way, knowledge of an enemy dying makes its way from the combat system over to the tutorial engine without the two being directly aware of each other.